kazijamal/systems-level-programming/README.md

 - just an automation tool, can be used for other things
 - javac creates byte code or binary code which is then run by the jvm (not an executable)
-- automates checking of dependencies and makes working with multi file programs easier
+- automates checking of dependencies and makes working with multi file programs easier new
 ### makefile
 - only recompiles modified files
 - good practices
   - make a separate compilation step for each .c file with .o as the target
-    - dependencies should only be the .c file and its corresponding hearders or .h files
+    - dependencies should only be the .c file and its corresponding headers or .h files
   - dependencies of the all target should be all of the .o files
   - have targets that serve similar purposes to run and clean
 - example